Trigger778/Resume-Website/README.md

-# A website Narrating The whole Career journey of the Person
+# A Simple Resume Website Narrating The Journey Of a Person